-Appendix 3.- MCODE Listing showing the Alphabetical sections prompting code.
+Appendix 3.- CLLIB MCODE Listing Examples.

 The function CLLIB begins by building the prompt text in the display.
 Using the OS routine [PROMF2] is helpful to save bytes, so there's no need to write the function name again.
 Alpha is cleared using [CLA], just to prepare for a possible copy of the ROM id# to Alpha using the [A] hot-key in run mode.
 Then we get into a partial data entry "condition", waiting for a key to be pressed.